 nZEB Residential Webinars

 - Ventilation Approaches for nZEB Homes – 9th October 1.00pm – Gary O’Sullivan, NSAI & Justin Conwy, Aereco – Implications of the new Part F – The new part F requires design and commissioning of ventilation systems by accredited designers and installers.
 What will implementation look like?
-How will the new Accredited designer/commissioner ventilation scheme work?
+How will the new Accredited designer/commissioner ventilation scheme work.

 - Assessing Overheating Risk– 16th October 1.00pm – PJ Ryan, Ethos Engineering Overheating must now be assessed as part of the regulations.
 What are the implications for practitioners?
 What impact do glazing ratios have, and how can overheating be avoided at design stage?
 Who can assess this?
 What is TM 59?
 What are the obligations under the new regulations?
 How can architects design homes to reduce risk?

-- Water Efficiency and nZEB – 23rd October 1.00pm –Yvonne Orgill, European Water Label.
+- Water Efficiency and nZEB – 23rd October 1.00pm –Yvonne Orgill, Unified Water Label.
 Water efficiency will play a key role in complying with the new Part L particularly for apartments – This webinar looks at the Unified European Water label and the Water calculator, considers the connection between water efficient sanitary ware and energy efficiency.
 What does this mean in practice and how can the European water label help?
 How does it help achieve the requirements of the Home Performance Index?